English section

 BVB

-* Marcel Murgoci, Estinvest Focşani: "Am avut unul dintre cele mai bune volume înregistrate de la începutul anului"
+* Ovidiu Dumitrescu, Tradeville: "Aprecierea indicilor, în linie cu evoluţiile de pe bursele occidentale"

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în scădere, în contextul în care a fost înregistrat un rulaj de 66,72 milioane de lei (14,85 milioane euro),... detalii
+Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de 25,8 milioane de lei (5,7... detalii

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în scădere, în contextul în care a fost înregistrat un rulaj de 66,72 milioane de lei (14,85 milioane euro),... detalii
+Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de 25,8 milioane de lei (5,7... detalii

 Cotaţii Internaţionale